-Key Stage 3 Design and Technology aims to give a broad experience of all areas of the subject in order that the pupils can progress and be successful at GCSE level.
+During key ttage 3 Design and Technology aims to give a broad experience of all areas of the subject in order that the pupils can progress and be successful at GCSE level.
 At the end of Year 9 pupils can opt to study Design and Technology: Resistant Materials, Graphics, Textiles or Food and Nutrition at GCSE level.

-Miss G Westaway, Head of DT
+Mrs G Young, Head of DT